DamienPup/TwitchChat-To-Do-List/README.md

   - Includes fonts, font sizes, and various color options.

 > [!WARNING]
-> Do not edit any file expect for the ones listed above.
-Unless you are contributing to the bot, editing a non-settings file is an action taken **at your own risk** and is not officially supported.
+> Do not edit any other files.
+Editing other files may break the bot and cause it to stop working.
+Editing other files is an action taken **at your own risk** and is not officially supported.

 ## Install Instructions